Netflix/dgs/docs/data-loaders.md

 To account for this, IO-bound data loaders should instead maintain their own dedicated thread pool rather than use the common pool.
 When choosing a thread pool, it's recommended to review the options under the [Executors Javadoc](https://docs.oracle.com/javase/8/docs/api/java/util/concurrent/Executors.html), but a safe default for IO bound workloads is usually `Executors.newCachedThreadPool()`.
-As opposed to the fixed-size common thread pool, `Executors.newCachedThreadPool()` will create new threads on-demand if all previously-createds threads are saturated, but still prefers thread re-use when possible.
+As opposed to the fixed-size common thread pool, `Executors.newCachedThreadPool()` will create new threads on-demand if all previously-created threads are saturated but still prefers thread re-use when possible.

 ```java
 @Configuration